 We use encryption and other technical and organizational measures to secure our networks.
 However, we cannot guarantee privacy of online communications.
-Alternatively, you can provide confidential information by phone, fax, mail, or in person.
+Alternatively, you can provide confidential information by phone, mail, or in person.

-Third party contents
+Third party content

-At any time, you can request information about which personal data we have stored about you.
-In addition, you have the right to rectification and erasure of your personal data.
-If statutory retention periods or other rights conflict with the erasure, you have the right of restriction of processing.
+You have the right to request information about your processed personal data.
+In addition, you have the right of rectification of your personal data if they are incorrect, and the right of erasure of your personal data if the original purpose of the processing no longer applies.
+If statutory retention periods or other rights conflict with the erasure, the blocking of the data takes its place.
 If you have given your consent to the processing of your personal data, you can revoke this at any time.
 If processing is based on a balance of interests, you can object to this.

 University Medical Center Hamburg-Eppendorf

 For complaints, you have the right to contact the Hamburg Commissioner for Data Protection and Freedom of Information, or any other supervisory authority.